esp32-open-mac/esp32-open-mac/README.md

 ### Can I contribute?

 Yes!
-Please contact j@zeus.ugent.be to coordinate, so you don't waste your time trying to reverse engineer functionality someone else has already reverse engineered
+Please contact zeusblog@devreker.be to coordinate, so you don't waste your time trying to reverse engineer functionality someone else has already reverse engineered

 ### Are there other works related to this?